TransformerOptimus/SuperAGI/CONTRIBUTING.md

 ## 🚀 Quick Start

 You can quickly get started with contributing by searching for issues with the labels **"Good First Issue"** or **"Help Needed"** in the [Issues Section](https://github.com/TransformerOptimus/SuperAGI/Issues).
-If you think you can contribute, comment on the issue and tag yourself on it.
+If you think you can contribute, comment on the issue and we will assign it to you.

 To set up your development environment, please follow the steps mentioned below :